Greek Style Apple Cinnamon Cake (Milopita)

 - Add all the dry ingredients to a large mixing bowl and whisk until there are no lumps.
 Add apples and toss to combine.

-- Add all of the wet ingredients to a bowl and whisk enough to combine.
+- Add all of the wet ingredients to a large bowl and whisk enough to combine.

 - Pour the cake batter into prepared pan and smooth the top with back end of a spoon or spatula.